sloganking/coaching/writing-values.md

 **What's wrong:** Inarguable opening but each beat is small.
 Reader doesn't get a single strong image.
 No paradox.
 Feels like "a bunch of small things piled on top of each other."

-### Strong — mirror + Seer language + paradox + guidance
+### Strong at the structure level — too many moves

-> **You keep getting the same result, no matter what you've tried.
-There's an invisible belief running it — one you can't see because it feels like reality.
-I find it, and I walk you out of it.**
+> **You keep getting the same result, no matter what you've tried — there's an invisible belief running it, one you can't see because it feels like reality.
+I find it, and I walk you out.**
 > Once you see it, the way out becomes obvious.

+This version is inarguable and well-constructed, but it's carrying four moves (mirror, cause, paradox, guidance) at 34 words.
+A hero can't hold four moves without feeling like a pile of small things.
+It sounds good but doesn't hit.

+### 10x — one move, at force

+> **You're not here because you haven't tried.
+You're here because you can't see it.
+I can.**
+> Once you see it, the way out becomes obvious.

+17 words H2.
+Half the previous version.
+One idea carried at maximum force: *your problem isn't effort, it's vision, and I have the vision.*

 **Why it works:**

-1. **Mirror** — "You keep getting the same result, no matter what you've tried."
-Inarguable.
-Reader drops in from their own lived experience.
-2. **Cause revealed in Seer language** — "There's an invisible belief running it."
-Reveal energy.
-The Seer looked, and named what's there.
-3. **Paradox** — "one you can't see because it feels like reality."
-The iconic mechanism clause that explains in seven words why every prior attempt failed.
-4. **Guidance** — "I find it, and I walk you out of it."
-Seer identity plus Guide identity.
-Action past diagnosis.
+1. **First sentence disarms the self-blame.** The stuck person's internal monologue is "I must not be trying hard enough."
+Sentence one names and dismisses that directly.
+Inarguable — they have tried.
+It lands in the body before the mind can object.
+2. **Second sentence reframes the whole problem.** "Can't see it" names the architecture of the stuckness — not effort, not willpower, not intelligence, *vision*.
+This is show-don't-tell: describing the actual mechanism rather than claiming symptoms.
+3. **"I can."
+Two words.
+Close.** Total confidence in minimum words.
+Not "I can see it."
+Not "I find it and walk you out."
+Just *I can.* The reader completes the sentence.
+State-and-invite in its purest form.
+4. **The hero does the seeing it describes.** By correctly identifying *why the reader is on this page*, the hero demonstrates seeing rather than claiming it.
+Show-don't-tell, executed structurally.
+5. **Rhythm that builds then lands.** 8 words → 7 words → 2 words.
+Each sentence shorter than the last.
+Final two-word sentence is the punch after setup.
-5. **Reader's question becomes "can he really?"** — not "do I have this problem?"
+6. **The reader's question becomes "can he really?"** — exactly the right question.
 They're already qualified before they arrived.

+**What it gives up (intentionally):**

+- The paradox clause ("feels like reality") — iconic but belongs elsewhere on the page, not in the hero
+- Explicit "walk you out" — the subtitle carries this, made conditional on the seeing
+- "Invisible belief" language — lives in the problem section and "what I do," where it has room to land

+The hero carries one idea.
+Every other brand element lives downstream.

 ---